zlafeer/evm-disassembler/README.md

 Usage: python3 disassemble.py input.txt output.txt

 Input is expected as an ASCII file containing the bytecode in hexadecimal.
-Bytecode can be retrieved by your Solidity IDE of choice (i.e. Remix).
+Bytecode can be retrieved from your Solidity IDE of choice (i.e. Remix).